When s the 2018 Calgary Folk Music Festival?

 The Calgary Folk Music Festival is held at Prince's Island Park in downtown Calgary, Alberta, right on the Bow River.
 The main gates are on the east side of the island across the bridge from Eau Claire Market.

 How Do I Volunteer?

 We have a wide range of ways that you can help the festival.
 To learn more about our demographics and mutual benefits of sponsorship take a look at our sponsor page.

 We provide covered seating for people with reduced mobility.
-If you need assistance reaching the festival site, please either arrive at the East Gate (no vehicle access) or drive to the West Gate (see map), where we will signal a golf cart to transport you to the seating area.
+If you need assistance reaching the festival site, please either arrive at the East Gate (no vehicle access) or drive to the West Gate, where we will signal a golf cart to transport you to the seating area.
 Chairs are provided for your comfort.
 Patrons needing a caregiver must still purchase a ticket, but the caregiver is admitted free.

 Festival patrons are welcome to take amateur photos.
 However, it is important that you respect other audience members and the artists by using discretion while shooting.
 Photos must be for personal use only.
 If an artist has requested that no photos be taken of them, security or media volunteers may alert you.
 All non-professional cameras will be permitted.
 If you want to see some great professional photos of the festival, check out our Flickr page!
 And if you are a professional photographer with a portfolio and want to help capture the magic, be sure to apply for our Photography volunteer crew.